farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 ## Package name ideas

+FsSpec may not be the best overarching name, since i'm now focused on the random testing over the specification

+Package that infers constraints
+- FsSpec.FactoryToConstraint
+- ExpressionToConstraint
+- ConstraintParser

 Package that automatically creates FsCheck properties from methods and type factory conventions
+- FsCheck.AutoProperty?

 Package that random tests whole code bases
 - FsSpec.Instrument
+- FsRandom.Instrument

 ## Raw late night programming thoughts